-Table 101.
+Table 106.
 CL Register

-CL (S:E9h)

-PCA counter Register Low Value
+CL (S:E9h) PCA counter Register Low Value

+7 6 5 4 3 2 1 0

+CL 7 CL 6 CL 5 CL 4 CL 3 CL 2 CL 1 CL 0

+1 Description

-Bit Number Bit Mnemonic Description 7:0 CL0 7:0 Low byte of Timer/Counter
+Bit Number Bit Mnemonic Description

-Analog-to-Digital Converter (ADC)

-This section describes the on-chip 10 bit analog-to-digital converter of the AT89C51CC03.
+Analog-to-Digital Converter (ADC) This section describes the on-chip 10 bit analog-to-digital converter of the T89C51CC01.
 Eight ADC channels are available for sampling of the external sources AN0 to AN7.
 An analog multiplexer allows the single ADC converter to select one from the 8 ADC channels as ADC input voltage (ADCIN).
 ADCIN is converted by the 10-bit cascaded potentiometric ADC.

-Two kinds of conversion are available:

-- Standard conversion (8 bits). - Precision conversion (10 bits) (Up to 85°C only).
+Two modes of conversion are available: - Standard conversion (8 bits). - Precision conversion (10 bits).
 For the precision conversion, set bit PSIDLE in ADCON register and start conversion.
 The device is in a pseudo-idle mode, the CPU does not run but the peripherals are always running.
 This mode allows digital noise to be as low as possible, to ensure high precision conversion.
 For this mode it is necessary to work with end of conversion interrupt, which is the only way to wake the device up.

-If another interrupt occurs during the precision conversion, it will be treated only after this conversion is ended.

-Features

-- 8 channels with multiplexed inputs

-- 10-bit cascaded potentiometric ADC

-- Conversion time 16 micro-seconds (typ.)

-- Zero Error (offset) ± 2 LSB max

-- Positive External Reference Voltage Range (VREF) 2.4 to 3.0Volt (typ.)

-- ADCIN Range 0 to 3Volt

-- Integral non-linearity typical 1 LSB, max.
-2 LSB

-- Differential non-linearity typical 0.5 LSB, max.
-1 LSB

-- Conversion Complete Flag or Conversion Complete Interrupt

-- Selectable ADC Clock

-ADC Port1 I/O Functions

-Port 1 pins are general I/O that are shared with the ADC channels.
+If another interrupt occurs during the precision conversion, it will be served only after this conversion is completed.
+Features 8 channels with multiplexed inputs 10-bit cascaded potentiometric ADC Conversion time 16 micro-seconds (typ.)
+Zero Error (offset) ± 2 LSB max Positive External Reference Voltage Range (VAREF) 2.4 to 3.0 Volt (typ.)
+ADCIN Range 0 to 3Volt Integral non-linearity typical 1 LSB, max.
+2 LSB Differential non-linearity typical 0.5 LSB, max.
+1 LSB Conversion Complete Flag or Conversion Complete Interrupt Selectable ADC Clock ADC Port 1 I/O Functions Port 1 pins are general I/O that are shared with the ADC channels.
 The channel select bit in ADCF register define which ADC channel/port1 pin will be used as ADCIN.
 The remaining ADC channels/port1 pins can be used as general-purpose I/O or as the alternate function that is available.
 A conversion launched on a channel which are not selected on ADCF register will not have any effect.
+VAREF VAREF should be connected to a low impedance point and must remain in the range specified in Table 122.
+If the ADC is not used, it is recommended to connect VAREF to VAGND.

-Figure 73.
+Figure 59.
 ADC Description

-Figure 74 shows the timing diagram of a complete conversion.
+Figure 60 shows the timing diagram of a complete conversion.
 For simplicity, the figure depicts the waveforms in idealized form and do not provide precise timing information.
-For ADC characteristics and timing parameters refer to the Section "AC Characteristics" of the AT89C51CC03 datasheet.
+For ADC characteristics and timing parameters refer to the Section "AC Characteristics" of the T89C51CC01 datasheet.

-Figure 74.
+Figure 60.
 Timing Diagram

-Note: Tsetup min = 4 us

-Tconv=11 clock ADC = 1sample and hold + 10 bit conversion

-The user must ensure that 4 us minimum time between setting ADEN and the start of the first conversion.
+- Notes: 1.
+Tsetup min, see the AC Parameter for A/D conversion. - Tconv = 11 clock ADC = 1sample and hold + 10 bit conversion The user must ensure that Tsetup time between setting ADEN and the start of the first conversion.